Mexican Horchata Rice Drink

 Horchata holds a significant place in Mexican culture and is deeply rooted in its culinary traditions.
 It is often associated with celebrations and festivals, where it is served as a refreshing beverage to accompany festive meals and treats.

-See also Wild Rice Pilaf
+See also Risotto

 Traditional Mexican Beverage